ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### GET /misps
-This API would be used to retrieve the all MISPs details which are registered for the logged in admin.
+This API would be used to retrieve all MISPs details.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/misps</div>